luckyamnashaikh/resnet-cpu-gpu-benchmark/README.md

 ## Observations

 On CPU, ResNet18 inference throughput stayed roughly flat (~17–22 images/sec) across batch sizes 1 to 128, suggesting the CPU isn't effectively parallelizing across the batch dimension.
 On GPU, throughput scaled substantially with batch size — from ~256 img/s at batch size 1 up to ~1175 img/s at batch size 128, a roughly 4.6x improvement just from increasing batch size, on top of a 24–67x speedup over CPU at the same batch size.
-This suggests that at small batch sizes, the GPU is underutilized — likely dominated by kernel launch and data-transfer overhead rather than compute — and only reaches its real advantage once the batch is large enough to keep it busy.
+This suggests that at small batch sizes, the GPU is underutilized, likely dominated by kernel launch and data-transfer overhead rather than compute and only reaches its real advantage once the batch is large enough to keep it busy.

 ## Next Steps